haerfest/uef/README.md

 ## `wave2uef`

-Basicaly the inverse of `uef2wave`: takes a 16-bit 44 kHz mono `.wav` file and outputs a `.uef` file.
+Basically the inverse of `uef2wave`: takes a 16-bit 44 kHz mono `.wav` file and outputs a UEF file.
 A bit more limited in the chunks it supports.

 ### Supported chunks